mrdavtan/Local_ChromaDB_FRAG/README.md

 Unique Features
 ---------------

+1.  **Modularized Structure**: The application follows a modularized structure, separating different functionalities into individual files.
+This modular approach enhances code organization, reusability, and maintainability.
-1.  **Semantic Caching**: The application employs a semantic cache that stores previous user queries, their embeddings, and corresponding responses.
+2.  **Semantic Caching**: The application employs a semantic cache that stores previous user queries, their embeddings, and corresponding responses.
 When a new query is asked, the cache is searched for similar questions using the FAISS library.
 If a similar question is found, the cached response is returned, reducing the need for database retrieval and language model inference.
-2.  **Vector Database**: The application uses ChromaDB, a vector database, to store and retrieve relevant documents based on user queries.
+3.  **Vector Database**: The application uses ChromaDB, a vector database, to store and retrieve relevant documents based on user queries.
 ChromaDB enables efficient similarity search, allowing the application to find the most relevant context for generating responses.
-3.  **Language Model Integration**: The application integrates the `mistralai/Mistral-7B-Instruct-v0.1` language model using the `LLMModule` class.
+4.  **Language Model Integration**: The application integrates the `mistralai/Mistral-7B-Instruct-v0.1` language model using the `LLMModule` class.
 The language model is used to generate contextual responses based on the retrieved context from the vector database or the semantic cache.

 Usage
 -----